DINA-Web/dina-collections-data-model-use-cases/sequence/03-Add_primer_details.md

-# 03. Add PCR Primer details
+# 03. Add Primer details

 ## Background/Motivationn

-A user wants to enter a new PCR primer details.
+A user wants to enter a new primer details.

 ## Actors
 Lab technician